 The Marblehead Lighthouse is one of Lake Erie's best known and most-photographed landmarks.
 It is the oldest lighthouse in continuous operation on the Great Lakes.
-Open seasonally, visitors can climb to the top of the lighthouse for spectacular views of the lake and its islands in the distance.
+Visitors can climb to the top of the lighthouse during the summer season for spectacular views of the lake and its islands in the distance.
 History buffs will enjoy stopping by the replica lifesaving station or visiting the gift shop.
 The area also offers picnic areas and restrooms.

 History & Natural Features

 Marblehead Lighthouse, the oldest lighthouse in continuous operation on the Great Lakes, has guided sailors safely along the rocky shores of Marblehead Peninsula since 1822.

 The Columbus Limestone on the peninsula has been quarried for years and used around the country as a building stone, including for the state capitol building in Columbus.
 Columbus Limestone is extremely durable; one of its uses is to armor vulnerable sections of shoreline against wave attack.
 This durability is why the Marblehead Peninsula exists and why the lighthouse has been in continuous operation since its construction.
 In contrast, the Cape Hatteras lighthouse in North Carolina was 1,500 feet from the sea when it was built, but had to be moved in 1999 when the sea had encroached to only 120 feet away.

 In 1819, the 15th U. S. Congress recognized the need for navigational aides along the Great Lakes, and set aside $5,000 to construct a light tower at the entrance to Sandusky Bay.
 Contractor William Kelly built the 50-foot tower of native limestone on the tip of the Marblehead Peninsula.
 The base of the tower is 25 feet in diameter, with walls 5 feet thick.
 It narrows to 12 feet at the top with 2-foot thick walls.